natdarke/base-config/README.md

 Developing a feature involves complex processes for collaboration, building and deployment.
 Git, GitHub, NPM, NPM JS, Docker, Docker Compose and Docker Hub all play their part

-#### Assumptions
+* Assumptions

-* The application is working on your local machine, following the instructions in [Set Up App on Local Host](#set-up-app-on-local-host)
+    * The application is working on your local machine, following the instructions in [Set Up Dev App on Local Host](#set-up-dev-app-on-local-host)
     * The feature only requires work on 1 service.
 If you your feature requires that you work on more than one service, see [Develop with Multiple services](#develop-with-multiple-services)
     * You don't need to work on any NPM packages.
 If you do, see [Develop with NPM packages](#develop-with-npm-packages)

-#### Steps

 1. Get the code for the service you need to work on